 The symptoms of panic attacks are similar to generalised anxiety symptoms but tend to be more extreme and include both emotional and physical symptoms:-

 - A feeling of overwhelming panic that can appear to come out of nowhere: The panic can also be accompanied by an acute fear of losing control.

 - Shortness of breath and hyperventilating.
 Hyperventilation is where the breathing becomes rapid and shallow and oxygen levels in the blood increase.
 Taking a few breaths into a brown paper bag can increase carbon dioxide levels and ease the anxiety attack.
 Do not use the brown paper bag method if you have a history of heart disease or lung disorders.

 - Fainting or feeling faint.

-- Heart palpitations: Your may experience a pounding heart and the heart rate may also become very rapid.
-This often increases the fear as it can be mistaken for a heart attack.
+- Heart palpitations: You may experience a pounding heart and the heart rate may also become very rapid.
+This often increases the fear as sufferers can easily mistake the symptoms for a heart attack.

 - Chest pain: Some sufferers of anxiety attacks may experience either a tightness in the chest or chest pain.

 If you are regularly suffering from anxiety attacks then the two main treatments that your physician will probably prescribe are:-